Finally, Dotfiles I Actually Like

 2025-10-23 feat: add zed config

-That's more meaningful commits in three months than the previous four years combined.
-And crucially, each one was a deliberate improvement I understood, not a copy-paste I hoped would work.
+More meaningful commits in three months than the previous four years combined.
+Each one was a deliberate improvement I understood, not a copy-paste I hoped would work.

-them.
-The first suggestion was simple: separate configs by tool into a config/
+Claude's first suggestion was simple: separate configs by tool into a config/ directory instead of scattering everything in the root.

 None of this happened in one session.
-The work config issue came up when I ran the install script on my work laptop and realized half my settings assumed my personal machine.
-The template system came after I accidentally pushed a commit with my work email and had to rewrite history.
+The private/ directory came after I ran the install script on my work laptop and realized half my settings assumed my personal machine.
+The template system came after I accidentally pushed a commit with my work email:

 if [[ ! -f "$DOTFILES_DIR/private/git/user.gitconfig" ]]; then